Chapter 2 5 questions Graded in-browser Saved locally

 Show reasoning

-The speed of sound in seawater mainly depends on temperature, salinity, and pressure (depth).
+The speed of sound in seawater changes mainly with temperature, salinity, and pressure (depth).

 Chapter 2 / Practice 2